-Many athletes don’t like artificial turf, and only 2 professional ballparks now use it, and many football stadiums have also switched back to grass.
-In addition to plastic “grass,” rubber and other synthetic materials are used to keep the “grass” in place and provide more cushioning.
+Many athletes don’t like artificial turf, and only 2 professional ballparks now use it.
+In addition to plastic “grass,” rubber, silica, and other materials are used to keep the “grass” in place and provide more cushioning.
 Unfortunately, artificial turf increases “turf burn” abrasions from sliding, puts additional stress on joints, and can become dangerously hot in the sun.
 It may also cause cancer and other serious long-term health problems.

 Why Aren’t They Proven Safe?

 There is no government agency that requires synthetic playground surfaces to be tested before they can be sold.
-In fact, the materials used in these products are often not made public — the lack of disclosure is justified as “trade secrets.”
+In fact, the materials used are often not made public — justified as “trade secrets.”
 However, some researchers independently have examined the safety of these playground surfaces, resulting in signs like the local one below.

-A 2015 report by Yale scientists analyzed 14 different samples used for school athletic fields and playgrounds.5 They detected 96 chemicals, most of which have never been carefully studied, so their health risks are unknown.
+A 2015 report by Yale scientists analyzed 14 different samples used for school athletic fields and playgrounds.
+They detected 96 chemicals, most of which have never been carefully studied, so their health risks are unknown.
 However, 20% of the chemicals that had been tested are considered to probably cause cancer.
-In addition, 40% are irritants that can cause breathing problems such as asthma and/or irritate skin or eyes.
+In addition, 40% are irritants that can cause breathing problems such as asthma, and can irritate skin or eyes.

 What About your Schools or Parks?

-- Loose tire shred (“crumb rubber”) or other synthetic materials on a surface that can be raked, such as playgrounds or artificial “grass” fields.
-In some cases, triclosan, an antibacterial that is banned in soap, is used on this “infill.”
+- Loose tire shred (rubber mulch) or “crumb” on a surface that can be raked, including artificial “grass” fields.

 - Tiles made from tire shreds and binder that have been factory-molded, then glued to a playground surface.

-- Tire crumb or “virgin” colorful rubber that is “poured in place” (PIP), which is not necessarily made from tires but can contain many of the same dangerous materials as recycled tire shreds.
+- Colorful rubber that is “poured in place” (PIP), which is not necessarily made from tires but can contain many of the same dangerous materials.

 How to Protect your Children